 Ticketing remains one of the biggest barriers when improving passenger's journey experience, and it's one issue that operators across the globe are determined to solve.

-Ahead of our SmartMetro Madrid event on November 25-27th, we spoke with Martin Knoll, the Head of Unit, Digital Sales, Ticket Vending Machines, and Automation at Vienna Metro about some of the biggest challenges and opportunities facing that important sector.
+Ahead of our SmartMetro Madrid event on November 25-27th, expert speaker Martin Knoll, the Head of Unit, Digital Sales, Ticket Vending Machines, and Automation at Vienna Metro, sat down with us to talk about some of the biggest challenges and opportunities facing that important sector.

 Can you tell us more about your role at Vienna Metro ?